Coronavirus Relief for Homeowners and Renters: A Resource Guide

 If you’re looking for additional emergency financial assistance, your homeowner’s insurer may be able to provide some help.
 Contact your insurance company to see if they’re offering coronavirus-related relief for financial hardship.

 It’s never easy to ask for help, but know that there’s no shame in doing so.
 Your friends, family, and even strangers who are financially secure want to help you during this crisis, and crowdfunding offers a great way for them to do just that.

-By creating a free online fundraiser, you can raise money and transfer the funds directly to your bank account within days of receiving your first donation, allowing you to quickly cover your upcoming mortgage payments.
+By creating a online fundraiser, you can raise money and transfer the funds directly to your bank account within days of receiving your first donation, allowing you to quickly cover your upcoming mortgage payments.